brunobord/no-comment/README.md

 * francefootball.fr,
 * lequipe.fr,
 * rue89.com,
-* youtube.com (yes, that'd mean an insane amount of rubbish out of your sight)
+* youtube.com (yes, that'd mean an insane amount of rubbish out of your sight),
+* dailymotion.com,
+* vimeo.com

 (to be continued)